Analysis by David Layfield

 This waiting list is for Section 8 Housing Choice Voucher rental housing assistance in Madison County, Tennessee.

-The Jackson Housing Authority (JHA) Section 8 Housing Choice Voucher waiting list is opening soon.
-Applications will be accepted for just 4 hours only on September 20, 2024 from 10:00 am to 2:00 pm CT.
-The last time the waiting list was open was in June 2021.
-It is notable that the waiting list has been closed for more than 3 years and the housing authority has reduced the number of hours the waiting list is open from 8 hours (8 to 4) in 2021 to just 4 hours (10 to 2).
-That's not a lot of time so we recommend you be ready to apply as soon as the waiting list opens.
+The Jackson Housing Authority (JHA) Section 8 Housing Choice Voucher waiting list is closed.
+Applications were accepted for just 4 hours only on September 20, 2024 from 10:00 am to 2:00 pm CT.
+Prior to that the last time the waiting list was open was in June 2021.
+It is notable that the waiting list was closed for more than 3 years between openings and the housing authority has reduced the number of hours the waiting list is open from 8 hours (8 to 4) in 2021 to just 4 hours (10 to 2).

-To apply during the opening time, complete the online application that will be available here.
+To apply during the opening time, applicants had to complete the online application that will be available here.

 Though we have not been able to confirm preferences for the 2024 opening, in 2021 the following preferences existed.
 It is likely these preferences remain.